 As noted above, comparison studies differed with regards to their findings of the level of FIFO mental health.
 Notably these studies also differed in the type of measure used.
 Studies finding more positive mental health or no difference in FIFO workers compared to others tended to use the DASS-21 measure, whereas those that report worse mental health in FIFO workers employed the K10.
 A number of differences in these measures might contribute to the inconstancy in findings.
 First, the DASS-21 measures depression, anxiety and stress, whereas the K10 measures anxiety and depression only.
 Second, the DASS-21 asks responders about the previous 10 days, whereas the K10 enquires about the previous 30 days.
-Finally, the DASS-21 measures overlap in their assessment of depression and the DASS-21 stress items are akin to the anxiety items in the K10.
-As such, we evaluate the K10 as the more valid measure in the FIFO context given that it targets a longer time frame that is likely to capture mental health more generally and across the on- and off-work phases of the roster.
+Finally, the DASS-21 measures anxiety with a focus on the physical symptoms of anxiety.
+The K10 does not cover these issues.
+Both measures overlap in their assessment of depression and the DASS-21 stress items are akin to the anxiety items in the K10.
+As such, we evaluate the K10 as the more valid measure in the FIFO context given that it targets a longer time frame that is likely to capture mental health more generally and across the on- and offwork phases of the roster.